MichaelC1999/alc-faucet/README.md

   - `{ error: "unsupported chain" }`
   - `{ error: "insufficient faucet balance" }`
   - `{ error: "Recipient has no mainnet ETH" }`

+#### Note

+In these endpoints, the chain and token parameters are optional.
+This was included to demonstrate some level of composability and a later extension to supporting different networks/assets.